-Cloud computing, one of the key enablers Kepes identified above, is now being implemented at an accelerated pace since the concept was first introduced around 2000 and the first on-demand cloud computing, was launched in 2006 by Amazon Web Services (AWS).
-It has since accelerated with a minefield of options such as Microsoft Azure, Google Cloud, IBM SmartCloud, Redhat’s OpenStack and Oracle Cloud etc.
+Cloud computing is one of the key enablers Kepes identified above.
+Since the concept was introduced in 2000, it is being implemented at an accelerated pace - the first on-demand cloud computing was launched in 2006 by Amazon Web Services (AWS).
+Cloud continues to gain momentum with a minefield of options such as; Microsoft Azure, Google Cloud, IBM SmartCloud, Redhat’s OpenStack and Oracle Cloud etc.

 Forrester Research’s Dave Bartoletti told CIO magazine that the adoption of cloud computing is fast-tracking as enterprise organisations recognise the need to scale their computer resources so they are better able to serve their customers.
 In one of their survey’s, ‘38 percent of enterprise decision-makers said they are building private clouds, 32 percent procuring public cloud services and the remaining 20 percent planning to implement some form of cloud technology this year.
 The hybrid cloud is also heating up, with 59 percent of respondents saying they are adopting the model.’